 At no point during the evening did I hear any of them say anything that was historically accurate about Vietnam or most other subjects.
 So, I started doing research about Vietnam so I could counter these people when I saw them again.
 These notes are part of that research.

-It wasn't just hippies who opposed the war.
+It wasn't just "hippies" who opposed the war.
 It was people from all walks of life as this photo shows.
-There are thousands of photos of Vietnam War protests that show people from all walks of life participating.
+There are thousands of photos of Vietnam War protests that show a diversity of people participating.

 This timeline shows Vietnam anti-war events as well as other events related to the war.
 Most links in this timeline do not appear in the Bibliography.